sempare/sempare-delphi-template-engine/docs/whitespace-removal.md

 hello•world
 ```

-This stops on the first non whitespace character or including newline).
+This stops on the first non whitespace character or including newline.
 The newline will be removed.

 #### Using around scripts with content